Mental health initiatives

 Workplace factors including job exposure

 Workplace factors can cause unnecessary stress and can lead to psychological injury for workers.
-A systematic approach is necessary in preventing negative mental health outcomes.
+A systematic approach is necessary in preventing poor mental health outcomes.

 - People at Work: A free online tool to support better psychosocial risk management